Adolf Scherer

 Adolf Scherer (5 May 1938 – 22 July 2023) was a Slovak footballer who played as a striker.
 He was of Carpathian German descent.
 He played 36 games and scored 22 goals for the Czechoslovakia national team.
 Scherer represented Czechoslovakia at the 1960 European Nations' Cup and 1958 FIFA World Cup, where he did not play any match.

 In the 1962 FIFA World Cup, he again played for the Czechoslovak national team where he proved himself to be a valuable player.
 They made it to the final match against Brazil, and Scherer assisted Josef Masopust in Czechoslovakia's first and only goal of the game.
 Brazil ultimately won the match, subsequently scoring three more.

 Throughout the tournament, Scherer scored a total of three goals, including a winning goal in the quarterfinal against Hungary and a late goal against Yugoslavia in the semifinal.

 In 1973, Scherer emigrated from Czechoslovakia to France, where he played for French football club Olympique Avignonais until his retirement in 1975.

 He lived in southern France, near Nîmes with his wife.
 He had two children, a daughter and a son.
 His son, Rudolf (also known as 'Tcheck'), is, like his father, well involved in football.
 He played for various clubs including Nîmes Olympique.
 Rudolf now trains Barbentane football club, a city near Avignon.

 Scherer died on 22 July 2023, at the age of 85.

+International goals

 Scores and results list Czechoslovakia's goal tally first, score column indicates score after each Scherer goal.